Last Updated on October 5, 2021 by Lori Geurin

 - Flu-like symptoms, including fever and chills, fatigue, headache, pain, or stiffness in the neck and swollen lymph nodes (2).

 - Nausea, dizziness, and vomiting

 STAGE 2: Early Disseminated Lyme Disease Infection (1 to 4 months)

 This stage develops when the disease is not found and/or treated properly soon after infection.
 At this point, the infection can begin to attack the joints, heart, nervous system, and skin.

 Symptoms may include:

-- More rashes that start to appear in different parts of the body due to the infection spreading
+- More rashes may start to appear in different parts of the body due to the infection spreading

 - Paralysis of the facial muscles, or Bell’s Palsy